The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Results for the full sample

 \section{Results for the full sample}

-{ Table~\ref{table1} is a comparison of the cutoff values and limits from the {\eve}-{\rhessi} DEM models.
-The table columns show: interval date and time; derived limits for $E_c$ and for {\etotal} (the total integrated electron energy flux) using coronal and photospheric abundances; the difference between {\etotal} and the value of {\etotal} for $E_c=15$~keV; values of {\it reduced} $\chi^2_{{\rhessi}}$ for coronal and photospheric abundances (all of which are reasonably small); the ratio $R(Fe)$ of the {\rhessi} count rate in the $\sim$6.7~keV Fe line complex to the peak of the count rate in the 10--12~keV range (see the middle panel of Figure~\ref{fig:badfit16}, that shows the two peak structure in the {\rhessi} count spectrum); and the ratio $R_f(Fe)$ of the photon fluxes in these same energy ranges.
-A value of ``NA'' for $R(Fe)$ means that there was no separate peak in the count spectrum (because the thin attenuator was not engaged at that time), and we are unable to calculate that ratio. }
+Table~\ref{table1} is a comparison of the cutoff values and limits from the {\eve}-{\rhessi} DEM models.
+The table columns show: interval date and time; derived limits for low cutoff energy $E_c$ and for the total integrated electron energy flux {\etotal}, using coronal and photospheric abundances; the difference between the values of {\etotal} at the best-fit $E_c$ and with $E_c=15$~keV (for reference); values of {\it reduced} $\chi^2$ for coronal and photospheric abundances (all of which are reasonably small); the ratio $R(Fe)$ of the {\rhessi} count rate in the $\sim$6.7~keV Fe line complex to the peak of the count rate in the 10--12~keV range (see the middle panel of Figure~\ref{fig:badfit16}, that shows the two peak structure in the {\rhessi} count spectrum); and the ratio $R_f(Fe)$ of the photon fluxes in these same energy ranges.
+A value of ``NA'' for $R(Fe)$ means that there was no separate peak in the count spectrum (because the thin attenuator was not engaged at that time), and we are unable to calculate that count ratio (the photon flux ratio $R_f(Fe)$ is always well defined, but we like to use the counts ratio when possible because it is not model dependent).

-{\bf}{ In the initial step of the process, we use {\rhessi} data along with the SolarSoft \texttt{OSPEX} package\footnote{See \url{https://hesperia.gsfc.nasa.gov/ssw/packages/spex/doc/}} to initialize the detector response matrix, observed and background count rates, and initial parameters for the non-thermal spectra.
-This procedure models the thermal emission using two isothermal components as in \citet{caspi2010}.
-This means that we can, in principle, compare the {\rhessi}-{\eve} results directly with {\rhessi} alone.
-It turns out that, for 30 of the 66 intervals, the value of $E_c$ returned by a {\rhessi}-only calculation are within the limits obtained with {\rhessi} and {\eve}.
-The uncertainties returned by the \texttt{OSPEX} procedure, however, are quite large; for 36 of the intervals, the returned uncertainty is NaN.
-Only 7 intervals return an uncertainty of less than 10~keV.
-We believe that this justifies the use of the joint {\rhessi}-{\eve} procedure.}

-For most of the examined intervals we managed to get limiting values for $E_c$ even when fits to {\rhessi} data alone (without {\eve}) returned $NaN$ or very large uncertainties.
-For 16 of the 66 intervals, the $\chi^2$ curve using coronal abundances was flat or bi-modal, so there are 50 good sets of derived limits.
-Using photospheric abundances, there are 57 good sets of limits.
+For most of the examined intervals, we managed to get limiting values for $E_c$.
+For 10 of the 61 intervals, the $\chi^2$ curve using coronal abundances was flat or bi-modal, with a difference between high and low $E_c$ limits greater than 15~keV, so there are 51 good sets of derived limits.
+Using photospheric abundances, there are 45 good sets of limits.